It is not enough to have a song on your lips; you must also have a song in your heart.

 Community Groups: Cabrillo Symphonic Chorus, Cabrillo Cantiamo!, I Cantori de Carmel

-Some of My Classical Choral Repertoire (which I am including here, just because it brings JOY to my heart!)
+Some of My Classical Choral Repertoire (which I mention here because of the way these masterworks have filled my musical life)

 Bach: Chorales, Mass in B Minor, Christmas Oratorio, St. Matthew Passion